kevL/yata/ReadMe.txt

        - if a row is not selected and only 1 cell is selected, Delete clears its celltext ("****")

+Space - focuses the table and selects the first cell.
+If cell(s) are already
+        selected the table will scroll to ensure that the first selected cell is visible.

 MOUSE:
 wheel - scrolls up/down if the vertical scrollbar is visible and either of